green-party-dublin-central/nh-web/site/content/post/holy-cross-college.md

 ---
 ## Queries and Public Meeting

 I hosted a online meeting at **8pm on Monday August 9th** to discuss the application, hear any observations from people in the area and outline the process for sending an observation to An Bord Pleanála.
-The deck from that meeting is attached below.
+The presentation from that meeting is [attached below](/img/holy-cross-strategic-housing-development-v1.pdf).

 If you can't make the meeting or if you have any queries in relation to this development please don’t hesitate to get in touch on [Neasa.Hourigan@oireachtas.ie](mailto:Neasa.Hourigan@oireachtas.ie?subject=Holy%20Cross%20College%20SHD&body=Dear%20Neasa%2C%0D%0A) or (01) 618 3172